 Sex & Kidnap Offender Registry Unit

-Utah's sex & kidnap offender registry is administered by the Department of Corrections.
+The state's Sex & Kidnap Offender Registry is administered by the Utah Department of Corrections.
 We process thousands of registrations each year.
-However, the agency is not in charge of actively registering offenders nor of tracking them for compliance once they are registered.
-These functions are performed by local law enforcement agencies.
-Corrections only gets involved in cases where the offender is still under supervision through Adult Probation & Parole.
+However, the department is not in charge of actively registering offenders nor monitoring compliance once registered unless an offender is being supervised by Adult Probation & Parole.
+For other offenders, these functions are performed by local law enforcement agencies.

 Sex Offender Registry